 How would you describe your films?
 Do you think they share a common theme?

 I hope they’re good quality in any case, and I do think they all share the same theme: very few have happy endings, many have question mark endings.
-If I do get a sort of happy ending, they’d accuse me of being sentimental.
-But all of them are about people resisting compromise but having to face it, people pushed to a corner who have to survive in some way, whatever their experiences may be—physical or emotional.
+If I do get a sort of happy ending, they will accuse me of being sentimental.
+But all of them are about people resisting compromise but having to face it; people pushed to a corner who have to survive in some way, whatever their experiences may be—physical or emotional.
 I think the films are about survival in very strange circumstances.
 “Darling” was about a girl that could not make up her mind and always thought that something better might be around the next corner.
 Therefore she was unable to stick to something and what that let her into it.
-“Midnight Cowboy” was about a fantasy, one thing he does well which is to screw with great satisfaction, but he ends up living with a friend and companion who needs him desperately, just as badly as he needs him.
-“Billy Liar” was about a boy who never took the risk to leave the environment he’s desperate to leave to realise his ambitions, to meet someone to take him there, but then doesn’t have the courage to go and feels safer with his fantasy.
-“A Kind of Loving” was about a man who thinks he loves somebody and realizes he doesn’t really, and has to make a compromise to do right thing: do I stick with her or do I leave her?
-In those days people stayed with each other perhaps more than they do now.
+“Midnight Cowboy” was about a fantasy, one thing he does well, which is to screw with great satisfaction, but he ends up living with a friend and companion who needs him desperately, just as badly as he needs him.
+“Billy Liar” was about a boy who never took the risk to leave the environment he’s desperate to leave to realize his ambitions, to meet someone to take him there, but then doesn’t have the courage to go and feels safer with his fantasy.
+“A Kind of Loving” was about a man who thinks he loves somebody and realizes he doesn’t really and has to make a compromise to do the right thing: do I stick with her or do I leave her?
+In those days, people stayed with each other perhaps more than they do now.
 “Sunday, Bloody Sunday” was about a man and a woman both in love with the same person with different attitudes to that—the man feeling the compromise was worth it, the woman not.
 Even “Marathon Man” is about someone who has to confront violence, though he’s scared of it.
 There’s also the Jewish theme in it, which was one of the reasons I did it.
 His reluctance to get involved in a way that he’s drawn into it and has to deal with it in some way—pushed to the extreme.
 The effort of a film is so great that I always said, ‘I don’t want to make films just as entertainment.
-Entertainment can mean many things, it can mean getting the attention of the audience, moving them, making them angry, making them scared, making them think.
+Entertainment can mean many things; it can mean getting the attention of the audience, moving them, making them angry, making them scared, making them think.
 To me, entertainment is to grab the attention, so I hope the audience leaves after having had a good experience of some kind that’s special.
 The thing that always angers me, coming from the people who write about the cinema, is that there must always be something that’s absolutely recognizable, the same thing over and over again.
 They don’t consider you a real filmmaker.
 I mean, Fred Zinnemann, like William Wyler, made many different kinds of films, from musicals to whatever.
-“High Noon,” “Julia,” “Oklahoma!”—Zinnemann was a real filmmaker, but people don’t consider you like that if didn’t achieve that in your life… There was a lot of bullshit about the ‘auteur theory.’
-Naturally, the British Film Institute is writing from a more intellectual point of view, I’m not into that, I don’t consider myself an intellectual.
-I’ve got six films I’m working on the screenplays, because now it’s so uncertain as to which you get financed.
+“High Noon,” “Julia,” “Oklahoma!”—Zinnemann was a real filmmaker, but people don’t consider you like that if you didn’t achieve that in your life… There was a lot of bullshit about the ‘auteur theory.’
+Naturally, the British Film Institute is writing from a more intellectual point of view; I’m not into that, I don’t consider myself an intellectual.
+I’ve got six films I’m working on the screenplays because now it’s so uncertain as to which you get financed.
 To put all your eggs in one basket is impossible.
 Some of the films I’ve been working on for some time, some are newer ones.
-The one that I think I’m going to do for the BBC next, is an adaptation of a very famous novel written in the thirties about a girl who wants to change everybody and everything.
+The one that I think I’m going to do for the BBC next is an adaptation of a very famous novel written in the thirties about a girl who wants to change everybody and everything.
 It has a lot of charm and humor and is a bit of a satire on D.H.
 Lawrence and Thomas Hardy.
 I don’t know if we’re gonna do it because it definitely needs more money.
-Anyway, I’ve sort of chosen those kind of themes.
+Anyway, I’ve sort of chosen those kinds of themes.

 What did you think when David Puttnam became the head of Columbia?